 The five-speed manual works well and gets the most out of the four-cylinder engine.
 But if you need an automatic transmission, you can also work the Auto Stick to get more power when you need it.
 The CVT is like two transmissions in one.
 You can put it in the gear you like or just put it in Drive and go.

 We like the Auto Stick's manual shift feature.
-Though we didn't experience any problems, some complained of excess noise and hesitation with the CVT in its first year.
-Jeep says it has recalibrated the engine and CVT for 2008 to eliminate those problems and make the vehicle more drivable.
-Actually, we were impressed by the crisp and immediate upshifts and downshifts using the six-speed Auto Stick.
-A Jeep engineer explained that the nature of the continuously variable transaxle makes such quick shifts possible.
-The Compass's Auto Stick is as sharp as any manual automatic we've felt.
+Jeep has made changes to improve noise and harshness each of the past two years, but no four-cylinder is as smooth as the V6s available in some competitors.
+We were impressed by the crisp and immediate upshifts and downshifts using the six-speed Auto Stick.
+The nature of the continuously variable transaxle makes such quick shifts possible.
+The Auto Stick in the Compass is as sharp as any manual automatic we've felt.
 With such accuracy, it always works: easily downshifting to knock off a few miles per hour for bends, instead of using the brakes; or downshifting to pass on a two-lane, instead of waiting for the transmission to kick down on its own.